MoonPoet/xaprb-src/content/about.md

 There's usually a logic behind it, and I'm rarely arbitrary or haphazard.
 Here's how to interpret and work with some of my characteristics you might experience as odd or unexpected:

-- **Supportive but unemotional.** I'm basically introverted with a small inner circle.
-I value actions more highly than words or body language, so I'm often undemonstrative and you might feel that I am situationally empathetic at best, even if you're part of that inner circle.
+- **Supportive but unemotional.** I'm basically introverted.
+I value actions more highly than words or body language, so I'm often undemonstrative and you might feel that I am situationally empathetic at best, even if you're part of my inner circle of close associates.
 In truth, I care deeply for people.
 I'm fiercely loyal and supportive, and I'll fight hard for people after I reach a certain level of trust with them.
 - **Audacious but cautious.** Given time, I prefer to be data-driven, but I sometimes make quick judgments without explaining all of the reasoning.
 This can seem rash, but I'm usually pursuing a specific goal, such as optimizing for learning or trying to eliminate dead ends quickly.
 My boldness isn't reckless.
+I like the phrase "a fast B grade is better than a slow A." I want everyone who works with me to be biased to action, avoiding analysis paralysis.
-- **Intelligent but not eloquent.** When I'm trying to collect more data and express myself at the same time, I stumble over my words.
+- **Intelligent but not eloquent.** When I'm trying to collect more data and express myself at the same time, I sometimes stumble over my words.
 This can make me seem hesitant or uncertain, especially when I'm speaking without preparation or trying to understand someone's point of view.
 I appreciate you helping me with prompts, echoing back in your own words what you think I'm trying to say, or simply being patient with me.
-- **Visionary but disjointed.** I sometimes describe the future without laying out a specific path to achieve it.
+- **Visionary but visionary.** I sometimes describe the future without laying out a specific path to achieve it.
+I may jump around mentally and verbally, leaving thoughts unfinished in my excitement.
 I may not be aware when you don't see my vision clearly, or aren't clear on the steps to reach it.
 It's a good idea to make sure I know if this is the case.
+Ask me to connect the dots for you.
 - **Easy-going but determined.** My quiet demeanor conceals deeply held convictions.
 Because I'm motivated by purpose and not ego, I'm like a jazz
   musician: I listen and play the notes that are lacking, then create space for other people to participate.
 You might misinterpret my agreeable manner as submissiveness or lack of opinion, especially if you are a high DI (you fall in the Conductor or Persuader quadrants of the DISC wheel).
-If you presume you have the upper hand, you may appear disrespectful to me.
+If you assume you have the upper hand, or that I don't mean what I say unless I'm raising my voice, you may appear disrespectful to me.
 - **Demanding but methodical.** Because I move fast and challenge people, you might wonder if I give people enough chances.
 I might not tell you the private details, but my decisions about others aren't arbitrary, and I practice no-surprises leadership.
-If I'm unsatisfied with your work, I'll tell you directly, but because I don't look for external validation, I don't naturally think to give it to others.
+If I'm unsatisfied with your work, I'll tell you directly, and I'm very open about it.
+But because I don't look for external validation, I don't naturally think to give overtly positive feedback to others.
 I'd like to improve at that, so please prompt me if you feel comfortable doing so.
 - **Detailed but minimalist.** Because I am data-driven and perfectionist, I strive for simplicity so I can keep my mind clear and undistracted.
 I like systems to be explained and governed by elegant, predictable models and rules.